Bratanis/univie_dse/README.md

     - `Samuel Mitterrutzner (Git handle @samuelm00)`

-In case of **high-level questions** on the programming tasks and their assigments, you can also contact your supervisor directly.
-For this you can attend, e.g., the weekly UE slots and present programming task approaches or receive tips and recommendations.
+In case of **high-level questions** on the programming tasks and their assignments, you can also contact your supervisor directly.
+For this, you can attend, e.g., the weekly UE slots and present programming task approaches or receive tips and recommendations.
 For example, if you see multiple design options and are trying to decide which one to use.
 Here, the experience of your supervisor can be tapped to guide you on your DSE journey.
 For weeks without UE slots, you can also use **GitLab issues** to contact them.

 Your **supervisor** will switch during the semester.
 Till the first exam, your supervisor is `Kristof Böhmer (Git handle @boehmek2)`; afterwards, it will be `Georg Simhandl (Git handle @georgs74)`.

 **If nobody responds**: If you want to contact a tutor or supervisor, **always use their Git handles in your issues description text**.
 Such that the respective person is notified about your inquiry by GitLab.
 To repeat: Do not assign a Git issue.
-We are only notified if you add the Git handle directly into the description text. **Do not use** @all as this would notify all supervisors, including those that are not relevant for you.
+We are only notified if you add the Git handle directly into the description text. **Do not use** @all as this would notify all supervisors, including those that are not relevant for you (your inquiry, resp.).

 As a last resort, you can contact the course [email](mailto:dse@swa.univie.ac.at) or tutor [email](mailto:dse.tutor@swa.univie.ac.at).